insin/DOMBuilder/docs/htmlmode.rst

    | ``"XHTML"`` | :js:class:`DOMBuilder.HTMLElement` objects which ``toString()`` to XHTML |
    +-------------+--------------------------------------------------------------------------+

-Yes, that is pretty ugly, but the majority of your usage will depend on the environment your JavaScript is executing in.
-If you're in the browser, you're more likely to want to create DOM elements which are easy to attach event handlers to, while on the backend you'll probably stick exclusively to one of the HTML modes.

-Of course, there are plenty of scenarios where you would want to generate HTML in the browser.
-For example, inserting new content using ``innerHTML`` can be a lot faster than using the DOM methods in scenarios where none of its limitations or side-effects apply.

 To change to HTML mode, set :js:attr:`DOMBuilder.mode` to the appropriate type of HTML output you want and use DOMBuilder as normal.